Texas Notary Fees: $10 Max Per Signature (2026) | §406.024 | HB 255

 Texas Maximum Notary Fee Per Signature

-Texas notaries may charge less than $6.25 but cannot exceed it.
-Many banks and businesses in Texas absorb the notary fee entirely for their customers.
+Texas notaries may charge less than the cap but cannot exceed it.
+Many banks and businesses absorb the notary fee entirely for their customers.
 For a full comparison across all 50 states, see our complete guide to notary costs.
 Compared to other large states, California allows $15 per act and Florida allows $10.

 Mobile Notary Costs in Texas

-When a Texas notary travels to your location, the travel fee is separate from the per-act fee.
+When a Texas notary travels to your location, they charge a travel fee on top of the per-act fee.
 Texas does not regulate mobile notary travel fees.

 | Service | Major Metro Areas | Smaller Cities / Rural TX |